memfault/interrupt/_drafts/tracking-code-size.md

 ## How to Track Code Size

-In the remainder of the blog post, we'll go through an example of tracking the code size of the popular open-source RTOS, Zephyr[^zephyr].
+In the remainder of this blog post, we will set up a code size tracking dashboard for the popular open-source RTOS, Zephyr[^zephyr].
 We also want to take this data and be able to compute the code size **deltas** between commits to know exactly which commits and by how much each one contributed to the code size.